• Skip to primary navigation

 Can’t find King salmon?
 No worries!

 This recipe works with any type of salmon fillet.
-But keep your eye out for King salmon, it’s fabulous!
+But keep your eye out for King salmon; it's fabulous!

 Want more king salmon?
 Try these: Grilled Salmon with Plum Sauce, Poached Salmon with Blueberry Sauce, and King Salmon Recipe Ideas